 You may also need six 10cm nonstick, loose-bottomed tartlet tins.

 Separate the eggs.
-Beat the yolks and sugar to a thick, pale cream using a meal mixer.
-Soften the leaves of gelatine in a bowl of cold water.
+Using a meal mixer, beat the yolks and sugar to a thick, pale cream.
+Soften the gelatine leaves in a bowl of cold water.
 Finely grate the zest of one of the lemons, then halve and squeeze each.
 Add the zest to the yolks and sugar mixture.

 Warm the lemon juice in a small saucepan without letting it boil.
-Lift the softened mass of gelatine from the water and add to the nice and cozy juice, stirring until it has dissolved.
-Pour the juice slowly into the yolk and sugar mixture with the paddle turning, then take away the bowl from its stand.
-Lightly beat the cream till thick, stir into the mousse mixture, then refrigerate for 20 minutes.
+Lift the softened mass of gelatine from the water and add it to the nice and cozy juice, stirring until it has dissolved.
+Pour the juice slowly into the yolk and sugar mixture with the paddle turning, then remove the bowl from its stand.
+Lightly beat the cream until thick, stir into the mousse mixture, and refrigerate for 20 minutes.

-Beat the egg whites until stiff, fold into the lemon-cream combination with a massive steel spoon, and ensure that each of the whites is incorporated.
-Spoon the aggregate into the tartlet cases, return to the fridge and leave to set for 4 hours before serving.
+Beat the egg whites until stiff.
+Fold into the lemon-cream mixture with a massive steel spoon, ensuring that each white is incorporated.
+Spoon the aggregate into the tartlet cases, return to the fridge, and leave to set for 4 hours before serving.

 Peanut ice-cream wafers

-Once stuffed and sandwiched together, those ice-cream wafers preserve well in the freezer and maybe brought out as a daily treat or reduce into quarters with a heavy kitchen knife and served with espresso.
-Vanilla, chocolate chip, and chocolate are the ice-cream flavors probably maximum at home with the peanut cookies.
+Once stuffed and sandwiched together, those ice cream wafers preserve well in the freezer and may be brought out as a daily treat or reduced into quarters with a heavy kitchen knife and served with espresso.
+Vanilla, chocolate chip, and chocolate are the ice cream flavors that are probably the maximum at home with the peanut cookies.